spxbhuhb/zakadabar-stack/core/doc/changelog/BleedingEdge.md

 - `Router.query` change type parameter RQ from Any to QueryBo<RS> to ensure type safety
 - `ZkStringStore.merge` - also merge into child stores

+## Lib : Accounts

+- CheckName is now a query

 ## Lib: Blobs

 added: